 Jessica Tsabetsaye is a Physician Assistant (PA) and the Medical Director for Practice Operations for the Presbyterian Urgent Care (UC) Service line and the COVID testing sites.
-Jessica manages the UC Inbasket team, the COVID test results for the mobile unit, and the Smartexam online visits.
+Jessica manages the UC Inbasket team and the COVID test results for the mobile unit.
 Jessica is the new co-chair for the Executive Council and has served on the APC Council (2019-2021) with the last year as the Vice-Chair; she is also an active member of the IDEAS Council, a RELATIONS facilitator, and completed the RESET program and the LEAD 5 Cohort 7.

 Mrs. Tsabetsaye joined Presbyterian in 2015 after practicing at First Nations Community Healthsource, a non-profit clinic that serves underserved urban populations, including homeless, Native American, and Hispanic groups.
 Jessica graduated from the University of Saint Francis Masters of Science PA program in 2011.